 Vocal technique as the driving force of the work 🎵

-Winterreise demands absolute control of breath support and the ability to transition seamlessly between low and high registers.
-Schäfer, with decades of study, applies precise diaphragmatic breathing that allows sustaining long phrases without losing color.
-The articulation of Wilhelm Müller's poetic text requires meticulous German phonetics work, where every consonant counts.
+Winterreise demands absolute breath control and the ability to seamlessly transition between low and high registers.
+Schäfer, with decades of study, applies precise diaphragmatic breathing that allows him to sustain long phrases without losing color.
+The articulation of Wilhelm Müller's poetic text requires meticulous German phonetic work, where every consonant counts.
 Pianist Francesc Blanco must synchronize dynamics that reflect the winter landscape, from storms to frozen silences.

 The stage fright of the singing professor 🎭

-For a singing professor to confess having feared a work is like a plumber avoiding a faucet.
+That a singing professor confesses to having been afraid of a work is like a plumber who runs away from a faucet.
 Schäfer, who teaches vocal technique daily, admits that Winterreise seemed like an emotional roller coaster to him.
-But in the end, even masters have to put on the harness and release the first note, even if it's with the hope that the piano doesn't go out of tune right at the most dramatic moment.
+But in the end, even the masters have to put on the harness and let out the first note, even if it's with the hope that the piano won't go out of tune right at the most dramatic moment.